kubernetes/community/sig-testing/charter.md

 #### Code, Binaries and Services

-- Project CI and merge automation via tools such as [prow] and [tide]
+- Project CI and workflow automation via tools such as [prow] and [tide]
 - Infrastructure to support running project CI at scale, including tools such as [boskos], [ghproxy] and [greenhouse]
 - Providing a place and schema in which to upload test results for